tipoqueno/UI-Design/README.md

 - [Modular Scale](https://www.modularscale.com/) - Tool to help web designers size their type in a more meaningful way.

+- [Grid calculator](http://gridcalculator.dk/) - Download your grid as Illustrator, Photoshop or PNG files with a pre-made guides ready to go.

 ### Testing Apps